turingschool-examples/hang-in-there-boilerplate/README.md

 - When the page loads, we should see a poster with a randomly selected image, title, and quote

+- When the page loads, we call the randomize function.
+The randomize function uses the getRandomIndex function to bring back an image, title, and quote for the main page.

 ### Iteration 1 - Switching Views

 Form page: